 Leap Frog students are typically receiving Tier 2 reading support from their school.
 This means they need more support than students who are Tier 1 readers, and far less intensive intervention required of students on Tier 3 support.

-Students meet with a volunteer tutor, frequently a Ole Miss student, two times a week.
+Students meet with a volunteer tutor, frequently an Ole Miss student, four times a week.
 Once they satisfactorily complete their literacy curriculum, students will read with their tutor and complete homework if time allows.
 Since students have been hard at work all day, we offer active play or enrichment programming following their learning time.
 A healthy snack is offered when students arrive to fuel them up.